18BME2104/MagneticMirror/README.md

-# MagneticMirror
-Magnetic Mirror Effect in Magnetron Plasma: Modeling of Plasma Parameters
+# Plasma Simulation with Lorentz force